Learn / Blog / Article

 The customer sees something they like, and they begin browsing your site (“They might have the perfect sofa for our living room—I’m going to take a look.”)

-At this stage, you may try to figure out how to reduce bounce rates on your main pages and to get prospects to browse more products.
-This stage presents an opportunity to learn how to help customers find what they’re looking for.
+This stage, otherwise known as the consideration stage, might be a good time to figure out how to reduce bounce rates on your main pages and to get prospects to browse more products.
+This stage presents an opportunity to learn how to help customers find what they’re looking for as they explore your site.

 Stage 3: intent